Moving From NYC to Chicago: Movers, Costs, and Benefits

 We’re not just talking gas cans and cats and dogs, either.
 Nail polish remover, hairspray, succulents - these are all prohibited.

 You should never pay the full price of a move before it happens.
-A couple hundred bucks, or a few percent as a down-payment, sure - but never the entire price.
+A couple of hundred bucks, or a few percent as a down payment, sure - but never the entire price.

 Moving from NYC to Chicago?
 Tell us more and let’s get packing!